efornara/frt/doc/Compile.md

 _NOTE: If you only have access to a recent version of gcc (i.e. 6 or later), you can only compile Godot 2 by using debug as a target._

-## Cross compilation, crossbuild and release.sh
+## Cross compilation, crossbuild and build.sh

 As an example, here are the steps needed to build some binaries on a PC using docker.
 Even if you don't use docker, my crossbuild images